 Part 2: Bivacco Comici to Bivacco Slataper along via ferrata Sentiero Carlo Minazio

 Take a good rest at Bivacco Comici and get ready for the second, slightly easier part.
-From the shelter you will see a saddle and a zig zag path going right up to it.
+From the shelter, you will see a saddle and a zig-zag path going right up to it.
 Follow it for around 30 minutes until you reach the saddle.

-From here for the next 2-3 hours you will be following a series of ledges and later grassy slopes along an undulating path nr 243.
+From here for the next 2-3 hours you will be following a series of ledges and later grassy slopes along the undulating path nr 243.
 This part is known as the via ferrata Sentiero Carlo Minazio.

-Not bringing enough water was one of few mistakes I committed on the trail.
-By the end of the summer the stream was nothing else than a little trickle and having run out of water already an hour earlier, I was desperate to drink something.
+Not bringing enough water was one of the few mistakes I committed on the trail.
+By the end of the summer, the stream was nothing else than a little trickle and having run out of water already an hour earlier, I was desperate to drink something.

 I filled up my camelback with muddy water hoping I won’t catch any waterborne disease while drinking it.
 A LifeStraw or iodine tablets would have come in handy.